 Inspired by first-hand stories of human movement across the world, Green, along with Becky Unthank (The Unthanks), Dominic Aitchison (Mogwai), Adrian Utley (Portishead) and Adam Holmes, have crafted dark, atmospheric songs, setting Becky’s ethereal vocals against a backdrop of enveloping electronics and guitars.
 As they play, animated figures created by BAFTA award-winners whiterobot (Will Anderson and Ainslie Henderson) weave in and around them, evoking the stories that provide the creative impulse for the project.

-During research and development, Martin collected stories of social migration from the people around him.
-Some are heart-warming, life-affirming tales, others are tragic and heart-breaking, but all have an over-arching humanity.
+During the research and development stage for ‘Flit’, Martin collected stories of social migration from the people around him.
+Some are heart-warming, life-affirming tales, others are tragic and heartbreaking, but all have an over-arching humanity.

 Offering an insight into the writing and song editing process, he says:

 “I find a theme that is a wonderful starting point for any project, it gives parameters and that leads to creative ideas.
 I had been collecting stories from my Grandmother, about her experiences of moving to England in the 1930s, and they were so fascinating and moving that I started collecting stories from other people about their experiences of moving round the world.
 These stories became a shared resource for me and the songwriters to use as inspiration”.

 The production and the album feature an array of world-class musical collaborators: songwriters Karine Polwart, Aidan Moffat and Anaïs Mitchell; musicians Adrian Utley (Portishead) and Dominic Aitchison (Mogwai); and singers Becky Unthank (The Unthanks), Adam Holmes and John Smith.